-David Yates Dexus Executive General Manager, Investor Relations, Communications and Sustainability
+David YatesDexus Executive General Manager, Investor Relations, Communications and Sustainability carbon economy."

 "Addressing climate change is central to our Sustainability Approach at Dexus, which includes our net zero by 2030 target and our focus on portfolio resilience.
-Towards Climate Resilience furthers our ambitions and demonstrates how Dexus can contribute to a global transition to a low carbon economy."
+Towards Climate Resilience furthers our ambitions and demonstrates how Dexus can contribute to a global transition to a low of Australia CEO

-Davina Rooney Green Building Council of Australia CEO
+Davina RooneyGreen Building Council